UV Photosensitivity in Horses.

 Noses, blazes, and other true white hairs with pink skin underneath is where you will find the blisters, crusty sores, and painful peeling.

-It’s also wise for your horse to be evaluated for liver problems to determine if the photosensitivity is primary or secondary.
-Liver damage is not something you want to ignore in your horse, and this will help your Veterinarian come up with a treatment plan that does more then help heal his photosensitive sores.
+- Liver damage is not something you want to ignore in your horse, and this will help your Veterinarian come up with a treatment plan that does more than help heal his photosensitive sores.

 Photosensitivity can start in your horse’s favorite place – the pasture!

 If you need an extra layer of protection for your horse’s legs and face, I suggest these.
 As an Amazon Associate, I earn from qualifying purchases, which are at no additional cost to you.
 I greatly appreciate your support!